World stocks edge lower, U.S. yields off lows ahead of fresh data

-LONDON (Reuters) -Global shares edged lower while U.S. Treasury yields hovered near multi-month lows on Friday, with markets looking to U.S. consumer data as the next test of the Federal Reserve’s dovish rates outlook.
+LONDON, July 16 (Reuters) - Global shares edged lower while U.S. Treasury yields hovered near multi-month lows on Friday, with markets looking to U.S. consumer data as the next test of the Federal Reserve's dovish rates outlook.

-That helped counter overnight weakness in Asia where MSCI’s broadest index of Asia-Pacific shares outside Japan lost 0.4%, weighed down by a 1.1% drop in China’s blue-chip index and a 0.8% fall for Taiwanese shares.
+That helped counter overnight weakness in Asia where MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) lost 0.4%, weighed down by a 1.1% drop in China's blue-chip index (.CSI300) and a 0.8% fall for Taiwanese shares (.TWII).

-The Asian weakness was in large part driven by lacklustre earnings from TSMC, Asia’s biggest firm by market capitalisation outside China, which saw its shares fall 4.1%.
+The Asian weakness was in large part driven by lacklustre earnings from TSMC (2330.TW), Asia's biggest firm by market capitalisation outside China, which saw its shares fall 4.1%. read more

 Markets continue to be supported by ultra-easy monetary policy from most of the world's leading central banks, yet are skittish given the coronavirus threat and concern policymaker support could be yanked too early if inflation fears rise.